Introduction to MySQL Grant All Privileges

 How to Grant All Privileges in MySQL?

-MySQL Grant All Privileges are the MySQL administrative statements that grant rights to a user account to regulate and execute MySQL operations.
-When a new user creates a single or multiple user accounts using CREATE USER statement then, the user does not get any privileges.
+MySQL Grant All Privileges are the administrative statements that grant rights to a user account to regulate and execute MySQL operations.
+When a new user creates a single or multiple user accounts using CREATE USER statement, the user does not get any privileges.
 This means that the MySQL user can log in to the server, but the MySQL user cannot perform anything like MySQL operations, including queries such as selecting a MySQL database, inserting data into the database table, and other data retrieval statements from the tables.
-Therefore, if we want to work with the MySQL database and its consisting objects, a user account will need rights or user account privileges to perform any managing or administrative operations in the server.
+Therefore, if we want to work with the MySQL database and its consisting objects, a user account will need rights or user account privileges to perform any managing or administrative operations on the server.

 1. Global Privilege